harvard-dce/mh-opsworks/README.zadara.md

 # Configuring a cluster to connect to zadara storage

-## mh-opsworks and cluster configuration changes
+## oc-opsworks and cluster configuration changes

 The list below represents the cluster configuration level changes necessary to connect a cluster to zadara (or perhaps other) external storage.